by Kyle

 The problem with having the antagonist be the impact character is that it makes it hard for the main character to change - because changing would mean becoming like the villain.
 It would be like George Bailey in It's a Wonderful Life accepting the job offer from old man Potter - which would imply becoming like him.
 Or like Batman giving up his sense of justice and becoming no different than the Joker.

-The reason these stories feel so predictable is that they are.
+The reason these stories feel a little predictable is that they are.
 Sophisticated readers know the hero will remain steadfast, because it would be unthinkable for him not to (except perhaps in tragedy).
 The writer can try to make the decision seem difficult, but the sophisticated readers usually see through that.

 However, if you separate the roles of the impact character and the antagonist, the main character does not have to remain steadfast.
 The impact character can be an example of the either the wrong way or the right way to solve the story problem.
 The right decision at the climax becomes less predictable.
 Should the main character change or not?
 Is the main character's usual approach the right way to solve the problem, or is the impact character's way right?
 Neither the main character nor the reader knows for sure until after the crisis has been resolved.
 The main character does not have to remain steadfast but can change at the crisis, adopt the impact character's approach, and have that be the right decision.